alex1504/docker-ghost-github-adapter/README.md

-A Docker image that runs the Ghost CMS with an cdnimg and github storage adapter installed.
+A Docker image that runs the Ghost CMS with cdnimg and github storage adapter installed.
+Base on [official ghost image](https://hub.docker.com/_/ghost).

 # pull image